jakekara/jk-plottools/README.md

 Here is a run-down of the methods in the order you would typically use them, along with a continus example that assumes you have included the jkd3 library in an HTML document and have a div with id "#container" somewhere to draw in.
 The complete example can be found in [js/jk-demo.js](js/jk-demo.js) and viewed live at

-# jkd3.axisPlotter
+# jkd3.plotter

-The real benefit this object gives is that the draw function handles making sure the axes are positioned properly, which is kind of a pain in the ass and definitely not a problem you want to solve more than once.

-It is the base object that other objects for plotting scatter, line and bar charts depends on.
+Object that contains the SVG to draw in, as well as an array of drawable components (implemented in subsequent objects, such as jkd3.axis and jkd3.scatter).

-###  jkd3.axisPlotter()
+###  jkd3.plotter()

-Initialize a new jkd3 axisPlotter, for drawing and positioning axes (left and bottom only at the moment).
+Initializer.
+Takes no arguments.

 Example:

-       // Create a new axisPlotter object
+       // Create a new plotter object
-       var p = new jkd3.axisPlotter();
+       var p = new jkd3.plotter();

-### jkd3.svg(d3selection)
+### jkd3.plotter.svg(d3selection)

 Set the svg selection in which the axisPlotter will draw.